Snapshots of Food Industry News

 Saraf Foods Raises Rs.30 Crore in Funds

-Saraf Foods Ltd, the Vadodara-based freeze drying and food processing company, has raised a second round of funding worth Rs.30 crore.
-The funds have come from a consortium which includes Saraf family, Pedoria and DSG Consumer Partners.
+Saraf Foods Ltd, the Vadodara-based freeze-drying, and food processing company, has raised a second round of funding worth Rs.30 crore.
+The funds have come from a consortium which includes Saraf family, Pedroia and DSG Consumer Partners.
 An additional stake has been picked up by Danish Investment Fund, IFU.
 Along with these funds, Saraf Foods has also procured a loan from the State Bank of India and a subsidy from the ministry of food processing industries (MoFPI) under the cold chain scheme.
-IFU, or the Investment Fund for Developing Countries, through its agribusiness fund has not only partnered with Saraf Foods, but a senior investment manager, Rohit Goyal will also become a member of the Saraf Foods board
+IFU, or the Investment Fund for Developing Countries, through its agribusiness fund, has not only partnered with Saraf Foods but a senior investment manager, Rohit Goyal will also become a member of the Saraf Foods board